OliviaJay/OliviaJay/README.md

 # Hello, My name is Olivia-Jay 👋
 # I’m interested in 👀
-Data Analytics, Buisness Analytics, and creating interactive visualizations using Data
+Data Analytics, Google Analytics, and generating insights for use in visualizations.
 # I’m currently learning 🌱
 Adanced SQL on BigQuery Sandbox